-We will aim to acknowledge receipt of your complaint within 4 days of receipt, or sooner, and provide you with details of how your complaint will be dealt with.
+We will aim to acknowledge receipt of your complaint within 4 working days of receipt, or sooner, and provide you with details of how your complaint will be dealt with.
 You may be asked to provide further information if it is required.
 Within 14 days of acknowledging receipt of your complaint, we will write to inform you which Complaints Officer has been appointed and the date by which we aim to send you their response, after a thorough investigation.
 This would normally be within 14 days of the Complaints Officer being appointed.
 If this is going to take longer for some reason, we will write to you to explain this and also the new date for their response.
 Their response will set out:

 - The nature and scope of their investigation;

 - Their conclusion on each complaint and the basis for their conclusion; and